PhD in Biomedical Engineering

 - Math course from approved list (4 cr)

-Post-master’s PhD students must enroll for a minimum of 32 credits and must take six approved structured courses, including BE 605, BE 606, BE 792, BE 801, BE 802, the math requirement, and two graduate-level electives (at least one BE).
+Post-master’s PhD students must enroll for a minimum of 32 credits and must take six approved structured courses, including BE 605, BE 606, BE 790, BE 791, BE 792, BE 801, BE 802, the math requirement, and two graduate-level technical electives (at least one BE).
 Each post-MS student consults individually with the Associate Chair for Graduate Programs to determine overlap of prior coursework with PhD curriculum requirements.
-A maximum of 12 credits of this structured coursework may be waived if equivalence is demonstrated.
 Students must complete a minimum of 4 research credits of BE 900.

 All graduate students are assigned an academic advisor who is a full-time faculty member in the department.
 Once a student joins a lab, their research advisor also becomes the student’s academic advisor, or a co-advisor is chosen in the case of a research advisor who is not in the Biomedical Engineering department.